I know I’m asking for a lot here, but think back to law school for a moment. What do you remember?

-Basically, they invite you to join them in what looks like a warm pool party but instead charge you more than the median household salary and then throw you into the cold winds of society.
+Basically, they invite you to join them in what looks like a warm pool party but instead charge you more than the median household income and then throw you into the cold winds of society.

 So what do you do two weeks away from the final?
 I mean, after you procrastinate for a week and get that same sinking feeling you get as when you realize your carton of fries is almost empty.

 Right, you go “oh shit” and finally print all those old essays that your prof tested in the past.
 It’s less likely that you’d look for essays that another professor wrote or from some book from Amazon unless you were some kind of weird gunner.

 Same with bar essays… You’d practice with the exact same essays your bar examiners have given out before.
 You wouldn’t go back to the 7-page-long hypos from law school.

 Then why would a bar taker insist on practicing for the MBE using questions someone wrote at Barbri/Kaplan/PMBR?

 That’s a rhetorical question.
 The “difficulty” of their questions doesn’t give you the right kind of stress testing.
 There are undeniably better choices for MBE prep after talking with people who pretty much volunteer this info on me.